tznurmin/robofriend/README.md

 ## Usage

 Once the application is running, simply send an email to the configured email address.
 In the email address's local part (the part before the '@' symbol), include a plus sign (+) followed by a user ID to uniquely identify the user.
-This helps the AI service to differentiate between different users and maintain separate conversation histories for each user.
+This helps the AI service differentiate between different users and maintain separate conversation histories for each user.
 The AI service will generate a response based on the summary stored in the MongoDB service, and the mailer service will send the email to the recipient.

 For example, if your configured email address is robofriend@example.com and the user ID is john123, the email should be sent to robofriend+john123@example.com.